 3-D Printing revolutionizing rehabilitation

-“During the subassembly process for 3-D Systems, VR clients follow a highly technical multi-step procedure where the skins [outer covers] of the printers are built,” explains Phil Hall, Job Readiness Training Coordinator.
+“During the subassembly process for 3-D Systems, VR consumers follow a highly technical multi-step procedure where the skins [outer covers] of the printers are built,” explains Phil Hall, Job Readiness Training Coordinator.

-“The clients in the Work Training Center help provide the fine detail work for the look of the machines,” says Debbi Beebe, Director, MJP Programs and Engineering Services at 3-D Systems.
-“We have hired several VR clients because they have become so efficient in this process.”
+“The consumers in the Training Center help provide the fine detail work for the look of the machines,” says Debbi Beebe, Director, MJP Programs and Engineering Services at 3-D Systems.
+“We have hired several VR consumers because they have become so efficient in this process.”

 “Our partnership with 3-D Systems has been very rewarding,” adds Hall.
-“They have allowed us to grow with them and provide valuable training opportunities to VR clients for more than five years.”
+“They have allowed us to grow with them and provide valuable training opportunities to VR consumers for more than five years.”